The Chilkoot Trail, which begins on tidewater in Alaska and climbs up over mountains in…

-Day 6 – Option 2: Cycle from the Cowichan Valley to Mill Bay, ferry to Brentwood Bay and return to Victoria
+Day 6 – Option 2: Cycle from the Cowichan Bay to Mill Bay, ferry to Brentwood Bay and return to Victoria

 Highlights: Time for meandering back to Mill Bay, lunch at a winery, Lochside Trail, whale watching out of Cowichan Bay

-Wineries in the Cowichan Valley area: There are at least 14 Cowichan Valley wineries making several varieties of wines, depending on the soil type and micro-climate of each vineyard.
+Wineries in the area: There are at least 14 wineries making several varieties of wines, depending on the soil type and micro-climate of each vineyard.
 Hours vary from winery to winery so check ahead, especially in the shoulder season.
 There are good winery maps that you can pick up at any tourist information center, on the ferry, at B&B’s and in hotels.